Vehicle registration plates of Sweden: Taxi

 Taxi plates have black text on a yellow background.
 Taxis get yellow plates after they are approved.
 The plates have the same registration as the car had before it was a taxi.
 Thus if it isn't used as a taxi anymore, or if the car or the Taximeter fails inspection, the normal plates are put back on and the yellow ones are confiscated.
 Just like normal plates, taxi plates do not have an approval sticker.
 Until 1 April 2017, a smaller T indicating "taxi" was printed in the right hand corner (unless it had personal plates, in which case the T was omitted).
 The T was removed to streamline the manufacturing process, as taxi plates issued after this date solely differ from standard plates by background colour.

 Temporary

 Temporary plates have white text on a red background.
-Used as a temporary registration for import and export.
+Used as a temporary registration for import, export and turistic plates.
 Like the standard plates, it has three letters and three digits, but with an expiry day and month to the left and year to the right.
+In 2019 last digit changed into a letter.
 When an imported vehicle has been approved it will get ordinary white plates with the same registration as previously given on red plates.